-Safeguarding Partnership Multi Agency Safeguarding Adult Procedures and the Multi Agency Information Sharing Protocol, North East Region. - 2.3 Effective communication and information sharing is essential to safeguarding children and adults with needs for care and support.
-Working Together to Safeguard Children 2018 Statutory Guidance pages 18-19 states effective sharing of information between practitioners and local agencies is essential for the effective identification of children and adults at risk of abuse and neglect, assessment and service provision and recent case reviews have highlighted ineffective information sharing as a factor in cases where children and adults have been placed at risk.
+- 2.3 This document should be read in conjunction with Darlington Safeguarding Partnership's Multi Agency Safeguarding Child Protection Procedures and Multi Agency Safeguarding Adult Procedures and the Multi Agency Information Sharing Protocol, North East and North Cumbria Region. - 2.4 Effective communication and information sharing is essential to safeguarding children and adults with needs for care and support.
+Working Together to Safeguard Children 2018 Statutory Guidance (pages 18-19), states effective sharing of information between practitioners and local agencies is essential for the effective identification of children and adults at risk of abuse and neglect, assessment and service provision and recent case reviews have highlighted ineffective information sharing as a factor in cases where children and adults have been placed at risk.
+Other guidance to consider when sharing information is the Caldicott Principles.

-The Care Act 2014 enshrines in law the need for organisations to share information to make sure adults at risk (adults with needs for care and support) receive the best possible care and support.
+The Care Act 2014 and the Health and Care Act 2022 enshrine in law the need for organisations to share information to make sure adults with needs for care and support receive the best possible care and support.
 It also sets out a 'duty to cooperate' to ensure organisations share information where there are concerns about a vulnerable adult at risk of harm.
-The legislation emphasises the need to empower people, to balance
+The legislation emphasises the need to empower people, to balance choice and control for individuals against preventing harm and reducing risk, and to respond proportionately to safeguarding concerns.

-- choice and control for individuals against preventing harm and reducing risk, and to respond proportionately to safeguarding concerns. - 2.4 Early sharing of information is the key to providing effective early help where there are emerging problems. - 2.5 Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children and adults.
-The seventh Caldicott principle states: The duty to share information can be as important as the duty to protect patient confidentiality. - 2.6 Professional duty of care is now seen to encompass both adults and children who are vulnerable not just to harm but also to their welfare being adversely affected without the provision of services. - 2.7 To ensure effective safeguarding arrangements: - All organisations should have arrangements in place which set out clearly the processes and the principles for sharing information internally.
+- 2.5 Early sharing of information is the key to providing effective early help where there are emerging problems. - 2.6 Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children and adults.
+The seventh Caldicott principle states: The duty to share information can be as important as the duty to protect patient confidentiality. - 2.7 Professional duty of care is now seen to encompass both adults and children who are vulnerable not just to harm but also to their welfare being adversely affected without the provision of services. - 2.8 To ensure effective safeguarding arrangements: - All organisations should have arrangements in place which set out clearly the processes and the principles for sharing information internally.
 In addition, these arrangements should cover sharing information with other organisations and practitioners, including third party providers. - Practitioners should not assume that someone else will pass on information which they think may be critical to keeping a child or adult safe.
 If a practitioner has concerns about a child or an adult's welfare and believes they are suffering or likely to suffer harm, then information should be shared with the relevant Social Care Team and/or the Police. - Practitioners should be particularly alert to the importance of sharing information when a child or adult moves from one local authority area to another.